BDC Hamburger Icon

 Outsourcing allows companies to focus on their customers and leverage internal resources for growth.
 Here are a few ways outsourcing can help grow your business:

 • Outsourcing cuts employment costs.
-Outsourcing significantly cuts employment costs, including costs for recruitment, salary, and benefits (since outsourcing companies don’t need employee benefits packages).
-There are no employment taxes to pay, and outsourced employees typically have their own computers, office space, and other overhead costs already taken care of.
+Outsourcing significantly cuts employment expenses, including costs for recruitment, salaries and benefits (since outsourcing companies don’t need employee benefits packages).
+There are no employment taxes to pay, and outsourced employees typically have their own computers, office space and other overhead costs taken care of.

-• Outsourcing lets you designate payroll to revenue producers.
-Outsourcing leads directly to greater efficiency because it allows companies to hire top talent in their critical revenue-producing areas, including sales, marketing, and core operations.
-At the same time, companies save money on routine but necessary tasks like bookkeeping, customer service, and data entry.
-Because money is freed for revenue-producing employees, the company can attract top performers in areas where excellent compensation is critical; these individuals will be more likely to stay with your company for the long term.
+• Outsourcing lets you allot more money to revenue producers.
+Outsourcing leads directly to greater efficiency because it allows companies to hire top talent in their critical revenue-producing areas, including sales, marketing and core operations.
+At the same time, companies save money on routine-but-necessary tasks, like bookkeeping, customer service and data entry.
+Because money is freed for revenue-producing employees, the company can attract top performers in areas where excellent employee compensation is essential.
+These individuals will be more likely to stay with your company for the long term.

 • Outsourcing brings more value for your dollar.
-High-quality outsourcing partners who use offshore talent can often deliver exceptional performers at a lower cost.
-Outsourcing also means you don’t have to worry about hiring, training, or retention because the outsourcing partner handles those functions.
+High-quality outsourcing partners that use offshore talent can often deliver exceptional performers at a lower cost.
+Outsourcing also means you don’t have to worry about hiring and retaining employees and investing in employee training because the outsourcing partner handles those functions.

-• Outsourcing offers lower rates on repetitive tasks.
-An outside company or freelancer can often handle tasks like data entry and invoicing at lower rates than you’d pay your in-house employees.
-Having fewer employees can also save you money on office space rent.
+• Outsourcing offers lower rates for repetitive tasks.
+An outside company or freelancer can often handle tasks such as data entry and invoicing at lower rates than you’d pay your in-house employees.
+Having fewer employees can also save you money on office rent.

-• Outsourcing helps you save on equipment and technology costs.
+• Outsourcing saves money on equipment and technology.
 Many companies need customer support help, but building an in-house call center would be a waste of resources.
-It might make sense to outsource with a call-based customer support company with the infrastructure, training, hiring protocols, and management process already in place.
+It might make sense to outsource with a call-based customer support company with the infrastructure, training, hiring protocols and management process already in place.

 The best call center services do more than answer phones.
-Find a partner with live chat services that can also monitor and respond to emails and social media inquiries.
+Find a partner that has live-chat services and can also monitor and respond to emails and social media inquiries.

 6 keys to effective outsourcing

 1. Set clear efficiency goals.
 “Growth” and “increasing efficiency” are very broad goals.
 Be specific about your intentions: Are you trying to cut certain costs, build a particular team, or free up resources for a specific initiative?
-Consider how outsourcing workloads in one area can free up resources and energy to focus on another.
-How will that help your company better deliver value to customers?
-Whatever the goal, it should guide where, when, why, and how you choose to outsource.
+Consider how outsourcing workloads in one area can free up resources and energy in another.
+How will that help your company deliver more value to customers?
+Whatever the goal, it should guide where, when, why and how you choose to outsource.

 2. Plan for change.
 Outsourcing will fundamentally change your company’s makeup.
-That’s an exciting opportunity but one that requires planning.
-Begin preparing your staff, workflows, and company structure to facilitate your plan.
+That’s an exciting opportunity, but it requires planning.
+Begin preparing your staff, workflows and company structure to facilitate your plan.
 You’ll need to outline processes around the tasks that will remain in-house and determine how your team’s workflow will change.

-3. Get buy-in from critical stakeholders.
+3. Get buy-in from key stakeholders.
 It’s essential to gain buy-in from key members of your organization, including department heads and board members.
-Before presenting outsourcing as a strategy, ensure you know the answers to some challenging questions: Who will spearhead the strategy?
-How will this affect our current team?
-Where will we use the cost savings?
+Before you present outsourcing as a strategy, ensure that you know the answers to some challenging questions.
+Who will spearhead the strategy?
+How will this affect your current team?
+Where will you use the cost savings?
 How long will the process take from start to finish?

-5. Define what outsourcing success means.
+5. Define outsourcing success.
 Excellent outsourcing partners commit to specific performance standards, but it’s up to you to define them.
-Decide what metrics and benchmarks matter.
+Decide which metrics and benchmarks matter.
 Your key performance indicators (KPIs) will vary depending on the service you outsource.
 For example, if you’re outsourcing creative talent, you might use a predetermined quality score.
 With invoicing, turnaround time could be the key metric.
 Additionally, ask the provider to determine its own KPIs.
 Agree on how often the partner will update you with results.
-Hold your provider accountable weekly, monthly, or quarterly, depending on your needs.
+Hold your provider accountable for weekly, monthly or quarterly results, depending on your needs.

 6. Start outsourcing slowly.
 Instead of outsourcing an entire department, start with a pilot project that requires less upfront investment.
-This approach also lets you observe the outsourcing partner’s effectiveness before committing completely.
+This approach also lets you observe the outsourcing partner’s effectiveness before you commit completely.
 Great partners will be flexible with your terms and want to prove their worth.

 BDC Logo